Thursday, 22 January 2026

 - Standouts: 'Dethrone Tyranny', 'The Heart of the Unicorn', 'Heaven or Hell', 'New World Order', 'Damn the Machine', 'Solid', 'Follow Me', 'Eagle', 'Lake of Tears'

-Just like their classic Land of the Free, 2001's No World Order! delivers exactly what I want to hear from Gamma Ray - high-energy, soaring, melodic German power metal!
+Just like their classic Land of the Free as well as 1999's Power Plant, 2001's No World Order! delivers exactly what I want to hear from Gamma Ray - high-energy, soaring, melodic German power metal!
 Call it a concept album if you want - it doesn't follow a specific story, but pretty much all the songs revolve around conspiracy, illuminati, unsolved mysteries and the like.
 Total corkers like the blistering opener 'Dethrone Tyranny', and the fist-pumping 'The Heart of the Unicorn' exemplify what this band do best.
 'Heaven or Hell' is catchy and anthemic, and while the superb 'New World Order' and punchy 'Damn the Machine' don't do anything especially fancy, they give me strong Judas Priest/Accept metallic vibes, mixed with Gamma Ray's sense of melody.
 That can only be a good thing!
 Pure metal, 'nuff said.
 Speaking of the Priest, the riffage and structure of speed metal number 'Solid' reminds me a lot of 'Rapid Fire'... this has to be intentional, surely!
 'Solid' is... solid!
 The last few tracks keep me on my toes - there's some really nice bass work to be found in 'Follow Me', 'Eagle' is full of killer Iron Maiden-esque guitar harmonies and 'Lake of Tears' is a fine ballad that serves as the album's climax.

-I don't own every single Gamma Ray album, but No World Order! is easily my favourite behind Land of the Free out of the one's I do have in my collection.
+I don't own every single Gamma Ray album, but No World Order! is easily my favourite behind Land of the Free and Power Plant out of the one's I do actually have in my collection.
 I'd argue that Kai Hansen's vocals on this particular album are among his best performances.
 Sure, he still has that nasally tone, but some of the highs he hits on this CD are mighty impressive.
 The guitar solos are swish, the riffs are varied and fresh and the production is clean yet organic.
 And there's no filler to speak of either - I like some tracks better than others ('Fire Below' for example lacks the oomph of the rest of this album, but is still decent enough), but this is certainly not an album with any obvious duffers on it.
 Not a whole lot else to say about this one.
 A classy slice of true power metal!

 Adam's rating: 9/10